Morristown, Tennessee: Government

 Morristown uses the mayor-council government system, which was established in 1855 when the city was incorporated.
 Morristown is governed by a seven-member city council composed of the mayor and six council members, four members are elected from single-member districts and two members are elected at-large for the entire city.
 The citizens elect the mayor to a four-year term and the six council members to two-year terms.

 The City Council meets every first and third Tuesday of each month at 5:00 p.m. in the Council Chambers at the City Center building.

 Morristown is represented in the Tennessee House of Representatives in the 10th district by Representative Rick Eldridge, a Republican.

 In the Tennessee State Senate, Morristown is represented by the 1st district by Senator Steve Southerland, also a Republican.

 Morristown is represented in the United States House of Representatives by Republican Diana Harshbarger of the 1st congressional district.

 Education

 Public schools

 Public schools in Morristown are operated by the Hamblen County Department of Education.
 There are four middle schools: East Ridge, Lincoln, Meadowview, and Westview.
 Morristown has two high schools: Morristown-Hamblen High School East and Morristown-Hamblen High School West.

 Colleges

 The main campus of Walters State Community College is located in Morristown.

 The main campus and the aviation technology expansion campus of the Tennessee College of Applied Technology - Morristown, are located in Morristown.

-Satellite campuses of King University and Tusculum College are located in Morristown.
+Satellite campuses of King University and Tusculum University are located in Morristown.
+Carson-Newman University is located 7 miles from Morristown in Jefferson City, TN.